 Committee on Political Education (COPE)

-Communications

 Elections

-Financial Reviewwith at least one other person

-Grievance

 Negotiations

 Part-Time Faculty

 Peace and Justice

+Financial Review.
+The committee will consist of 3-5 members, including a financial expert, an EB officer that is not the treasurer, with at least one other person a local member or field rep, formed to complete the review in spring of every odd year.

+b.
+Ad hoc committees to be constituted when needed:

+Communications,

+Grievance

 Section 2.
 Representatives to Joint CCFT/District Committees

 The President shall nominate to the Executive Board for approval representatives who are CCFT members in good standing to joint CCFT/District committees, including, but not limited to, the Benefits (Health) Committee and the Calendar Committee.

+The representative(s) of the Benefits Committee shall collaborate with the district, to research and recommend health, dental and vision plans for faculty, subject to the direction and approval of the Executive Board.

-Such representatives shall negotiate district, subject to the direction and approval of the Executive Board.
+The representative(s) of the Calendar Committee shall collaborate with the district, to research and recommend academic calendars for the district, subject to the direction and approval of the Executive Board.

 The Executive Board shall then present such agreements to the Council of Representatives, at least once for review and once for approval.
 A two-thirds majority vote of the Council is required to approve such agreements, and to authorize a signed agreement between the District and the President.
+The final vote for approval may be conducted electronically after the first review.
+The co-chairs of the Council will conduct such and electronic vote and report the results to the EB.

 Section 3.
 Special Committees

-a.
 The Executive Board may establish and oversee special committees.
 The Council of Representatives may direct the Executive Board to establish and oversee a special committee for a specific purpose and duration.

 ARTICLE VIII: REVENUES AND DISBURSEMENTS